 The company’s department stores have a stellar position in the US market.
 Here is the widest assortment, the best goods, and many outlets.
-Macy’s logo represents leadership and shows that the brand is known and popular.
+Macy’s logo conveys leadership and signals that the brand is well-known and popular.

 Macy’s: Brand overview